The Hound says "Welcome to Toonhound!" Toonhound logo

 ongoing monthly, in April 2009.

-between the duo's first two comic book cases.
-And, of course, these
+in Mayfair, in between those first two comic book cases.

 spacer